The conference for marketers ready to win in 2026

 2 tls dv

-The most common DV TLS certificate comes from a non-profit CA called Let’s Encrypt.
+The most common DV TLS certificate comes from a non-profit CA called Let’s Encrypt, which holds about 64% market share among SSL certificate authorities.
 That’s what most companies offering free automatically renewable TLS certificates use.

 There’s nothing wrong with DV-only certificates, after all it’s the only type of TLS certificate that can be automatically issued at scale.
 However, HTTPS is only as strong as the underlying certificate that authenticates the server you’re talking to.